North Conway station: History

-The station was built by the Portsmouth, Great Falls & Conway Railroad in 1874, two years after the Conway Branch was completed.
+The station was built by the Portsmouth, Great Falls and Conway Railroad in 1874, two years after the Conway Branch was completed.
 The Portsmouth, Great Falls & Conway was absorbed by the Boston and Maine Railroad in 1890.
 The station served the village of North Conway for 87 years.
 The Conway Branch continued slightly north to Intervale just to the north, where it met the Maine Central Railroad Mountain Division.
 The station saw heavy use in the summer, North Conway being a popular resort destination.
 Beginning in 1932, downhill skiing made North Conway an increasingly popular destination, and dedicated skier trains unloaded their passengers at the depot.

 In the mid-20th century, passenger rail travel declined due to competition with automobile transport.
 In the later years of passenger service, the Boston & Maine stopped operating traditional locomotive-and-coaches trains, and switched to Budd Rail Diesel Cars.
 Finally, on December 3, 1961 passenger service to North Conway was abandoned.
 Just over 10 years later, on 30 October 1972, freight service was also discontinued, and the station, yard, and rail line were abandoned.
 The station building had been reused as a firehouse and post office by 1968.

 Abandonment did not last long.
 In 1974, three local businessmen and a host of volunteers restored the abandoned terminal and founded a new heritage railway called the Conway Scenic Railroad.
 More restoration work was done in 1996.